uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/readings/readings.component.content.md

 #### Grading

 This assignment will be graded on a scale of __10 points__:
-- State Effective Method: 1 pt
+- State an Effective Method: 1 pt
 - Describe Why the Method Is Effective: 3 pts
-- State Ineffective Method: 1 pt
+- State an Ineffective Method: 1 pt
 - Describe Why the Method is Ineffective: 3 pts
 - Report Clarity and Presentation: 2 points